astroport-fi/astroport-core/contracts/tokenomics/generator/README.md

 ### `add`

-Adds support of a new LP with optional reward_proxy address.
+Create a new generator (emissions schedule) for a specific LP token and optionallly add a 3rd party reward_proxy address used for dual rewards.

 ```json
 {